 The federal statute that requires the Census Bureau to provide, by April 1 of each year following a decennial census, the census data necessary for redistricting.

 P.L.
 (Public Law) 105‐119

 The 1997 federal statute that requires the Census Bureau to make publicly available the census data resulting from the actual responses to the census forms and follow‐up efforts, without any statistical adjustments to correct for overcounts and undercounts.

-Creating a district with an unnecessarily high concentration of a particular group of voters, such as a racial or political group, which tends to result in the election of the group's candidate of choice in any election in that district while diluting the group's voting strength in neighboring districts due to the "wasting" of votes in the packed district.
+The inclusion in a district of an artificially high concentration of a particular group of voters, such as a racial or political group, which tends to result in the election of the group's candidate of choice in that district while diluting the group's voting strength in neighboring districts due to the "wasting" of votes in the packed district.

 An approximation of the population of a geographic unit at a point in the past or present for which an actual population count is not available.